Computerized Design & Manufacturing Department

 Karen M. Young, Chair

-The Computerized Design & Manufacturing department has three exciting and very rewarding areas of study: the drafting/CAD programs, the machine tool technology program, and welding.
+The Computerized Design & Manufacturing Department has three areas of study: the drafting/CAD programs, the machine tool technology program, and welding.
 Each program provides 1,800 hours of related coursework, theory, and hands-on practice, providing graduates with the necessary skills and knowledge to be highly successful in these dynamic fields.

 Technical Standards for Drafting/CAD